BombayV/rv-hud/README.md

 # rv-hud
-A custom hud for RevelationRP
+A custom paid overall hud for RevelationRP

+# LICENSE
+If the owner of whose I may code this too decides to take back the money, I will proceed to file a DMCA takedown request.